simongerula/appium-wdio-android/README.md

 ### Additional Information

-> The npm wdio command runs all the tests in the test suite.
+> The npm run wdio command runs all the tests in the test suite.

 Screenshots are saved in the screenshots/ directory.

 For more information on how to use WebDriverIO and Appium, please refer to their respective documentation.
+For more information on how to use Allure Commandline, please refer to the Allure documentation.